TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 * Tile and data stamp.
 * [Optional] Dump of configuration options.
-* Information of frames window used.
+* Frames window.
 * Names of traced molecules.
     .. note::

         If more than one name is on the list all consecutive sections of *Analysis* results are provided for each name separately and, as well as, for all names.
-* Basic information on traceable residues and separate paths.
 * Number of traceable residues.
 * Number of separate paths.
-* Basic information on inlets.
 * Number of inlets.
 * Number of clusters.
-    * Are outliers detected.
-* Clustering history.
+    * Outliers flag, *yes* if they present.
+* Clusters summary - inlets.
-* Summary of inlets clusters.
-Table with 5 columns:
+    * Summary of inlets' clusters.
+Table with 4 columns:
-    #. **Nr**: Row number, starting from 0.
         #. **Cluster**: ID of the cluster.
 Outliers have 0.
         #. **Size**: Size of the cluster.
         #. **INCOMING**: Number of inlets corresponding to separate paths that enter the scope.
         #. **OUTGOING**: Number of inlets corresponding to separate paths that leave the scope.
+* Cluster statistics.
+    * Probabilities of transfers.
+Table with 7 columns:
+        #. **Cluster**: ID of the cluster.
+Outliers have 0.
+        #. **IN-OUT**: Number of separate paths that both enter and leave the scope by this cluster.
+        #. **diff**: Number of separate paths that:
+            * Enter the scope by this cluster but leave the scope by another cluster, or
+            * Enter the scope by another cluster but leave the scope by this cluster.
+        #. **N**: Number of separate paths that:
+            * Enter the scope by this cluster and stays in the object, or
+            * Leaves the scope by this cluster after staying in the object.

 * Summary of separate paths clusters types.
 Table with 9 columns.
     #. **Nr**: Row number, starting from 0.
     #. **CType**: Separate path Cluster Type.